 - Meals that Matter John Stoddard Cancer Center offers nutritionally balanced, ready-made meals for our patients and their caregivers at no cost.
 The recipes were developed in conjunction with our Stoddard dietitian and internal Food & Nutrition team, and the menu features full entrees as well as soup and fruit options.

-The meals are available Tuesdays and Thursdays for all patients visiting Stoddard for chemotherapy and radiation treatments and for patients being discharged from the Powell 3 inpatient unit.
-This service will not only help ensure patients are receiving the nutrition they need to support healing and health, but also provide an opportunity to limit exposure and offer economic support.
+The meals are available two days per week for all patients visiting Stoddard for chemotherapy and radiation treatments and for patients being discharged from the Powell 3 inpatient unit.
+This service will not only help ensure patients are receiving the nutrition they need to support healing and health, but also offers economic support.

 If you would like to donate to this program, click the link below or call (515) 241-6304.